Isiklar Coin Price Tops $1.12 (ISIKC)

 According to CryptoCompare, “ISIKC is an ERC20 ethereum based token.
 Basically the idea behind ISIKC is a simple customer loyalty program, it is developed on blockchain because of all the pros that the technology gives.
 It believes that after the ISIKLAR application it can implement this idea worldwide. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Isiklar Coin directly using U.S. dollars.
-Investors seeking to trade Isiklar Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as Isiklar Coin directly using US dollars.
+Investors seeking to trade Isiklar Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Isiklar Coin using one of the exchanges listed above.

 Receive News & Updates for Isiklar Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Isiklar Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.